HomeTrends › Technology & AI

 Real case

 “We had an Excel that 'worked.'
 When we compared it against the system forecast, our manager was off by 21% on average on Fridays — our highest-volume day.
-That error on Fridays alone was costing us USD 380 in waste and USD 520 in lost sales from stockouts.
-Eight weeks into the Masterestaurant method, the error dropped to 5.8% and the difference went straight to EBITDA.”
+That error on Fridays alone was costing us USD 380 in waste and USD 520 in lost sales from stockouts: nearly USD 3,600 a month thrown away.
+Eight weeks into the Masterestaurant method, the error dropped to 5.8% and the difference went straight to EBITDA.
+We took food cost from 34% to 29% without touching the recipe or the price.”

 — Operator of a 4-location QSR chain, Medellín, Colombia — implementation 2025